Editor’s note: This post was last updated on February 24, 2026.

 Why Budget-Friendly Recognition Works

-12 Budget-Friendly Employee Recognition Ideas
+12 Employee Recognition Ideas on a Budget

 Recognition That Costs Nothing